balmas/cts-handles/proposal.md

 ## Option A: Register Handles at Text Deployment

 Perseus texts are currently automatically deployed on the [Perseids instance of the CapiTainS CTS API](http://cts.perseids.org/api/cts/?).
-The deployment process is managed by a script which pulls release bundles from GitHub and
+The deployment process is managed by [a script](https://github.com/Capitains/puppet-capitains/blob/master/templates/update_capitains_repos.rb.erb) which pulls release bundles from GitHub and publishes them to the CTS API endpoint.
+This script runs via a cron job and could be modified to automatically update the Centralized Handle Service Provider (CHSP) to ensure that there is a single handle per work and edition/translation.

+### Prerequisites

+* CHSP provides an automated means to for PCTPs to create and update handles.
+This could make use of the Handle Service HTTP API.